Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 CICO further warrants that hosting, support, and managed operations services shall be performed in accordance with industry best practices, the Service Level Objectives specified in this Agreement, and the data-residency provisions set forth in Section 7.7.

+**3.2.1 Marketing Campaign Categories:**

+For purposes of this Agreement, marketing campaigns are categorized as follows:

+(a) **Go-To-Market (GTM) Campaigns:** Major launch or relaunch campaigns for System deployment, new feature releases, or major market initiatives.
+GTM campaigns typically include:
+  - Market research and positioning strategy
+  - Brand launch creative development
+  - Multi-channel media buying (TV, radio, digital, outdoor)
+  - Launch events and activations
+  - Influencer or partnership activations
+  - PR and media relations

+GTM campaigns are subject to quarterly planning and Bank approval as specified in Section 3.2.2.

+(b) **Operational/Tactical Campaigns:** Ongoing campaigns to drive user acquisition, engagement, retention, or transaction volume.
+Operational campaigns include:
+  - In-app promotions and notifications
+  - SMS/USSD promotional messages
+  - CRM-based targeted offers
+  - Agent incentive campaigns
+  - Seasonal or event-based promotions
+  - User referral programs
+  - Re-engagement campaigns for dormant users

+Operational campaigns with total cost (including media spend) under thirty percent (30%) of that month's applicable Monthly Managed Fee may be executed by CICO with written notification to The Bank but without requiring prior approval, provided they align with the approved quarterly marketing plan themes and budgets.
+For example, if the Monthly Managed Fee for that month is ETB 450,000 (500K-1M registered users tier), operational campaigns under ETB 135,000 (30% of ETB 450,000) may proceed with notification only.

+(c) **Always-On Marketing Activities:** Routine marketing operations included in AMS Fees with no additional cost:
+  - Social media management and community engagement
+  - Customer education content (tutorials, FAQs, guides)
+  - Email newsletters and updates
+  - Basic in-app messaging and tips
+  - Performance monitoring and reporting
+  - Campaign analytics and optimization

+These activities do not require Bank approval and are executed by CICO as part of managed operations.

+**3.2.2 Quarterly Marketing Planning Process:**

+(a) **Proposal Submission:** No later than fifteen (15) business days before the start of each calendar quarter, CICO shall submit to The Bank a Quarterly Marketing Plan comprising:
+  - Proposed GTM campaigns (if any)
+  - Operational campaign calendar and themes
+  - Estimated budgets by campaign and media type
+  - Target KPIs (user acquisition, transaction volume, engagement, retention)
+  - Recommended media buying strategy
+  - Timeline and key milestones

+(b) **Bank Review Period:** The Bank shall review and provide feedback or approval within ten (10) business days of receiving the Quarterly Marketing Plan.
+Approval shall not be unreasonably withheld or delayed.

+(c) **Approval Deemed Granted:** If The Bank does not respond within the ten (10) business day review period, the Quarterly Marketing Plan shall be deemed approved and CICO may proceed with execution.

+(d) **Budget Modifications:** If The Bank requests material changes to the proposed plan or budgets, the Parties shall meet to discuss and agree on a revised plan within five (5) business days.
+If no agreement is reached, CICO may proceed with operational campaigns as planned under the 30% threshold specified in Section 3.2.1(b), but GTM campaigns exceeding ETB 200,000 shall be deferred until mutual agreement is reached.

+(e) **In-Quarter Adjustments:** CICO may propose tactical or reactive campaigns during the quarter to capitalize on market opportunities or respond to competitive actions.
+Such proposals with total cost under ETB 100,000 require Bank approval within three (3) business days; if no response is received within three business days, approval is deemed granted and CICO may proceed with execution.

+(f) **Annual Marketing Budget:** The Parties shall agree on an indicative annual media spend budget at the start of each calendar year or contract year.
+This budget serves as a guideline for quarterly planning and may be adjusted quarterly based on business performance, competitive dynamics, and strategic priorities.

 **3.3 Taxes:** All fees and payments stated in this Agreement are exclusive of applicable taxes.
 Each Party shall bear and be responsible for its own taxes in accordance with applicable law.
 For clarity: (i) CICO shall be responsible for any taxes imposed on its income; and (ii) the Bank shall be responsible for value-added tax (VAT), sales tax, or other consumption taxes applicable to the services it receives under this Agreement.
 If any withholding or deduction is required by law on payments to CICO, the Bank may deduct such tax from the payments due, provided that it supplies CICO with official receipts and documentation evidencing payment of the tax to the relevant authorities and takes all reasonable steps to minimize such withholding in accordance with applicable law or tax treaties.

 **3.4 Invoicing and Payment Procedures:** CICO shall issue invoices to The Bank for the fees payable under this Agreement as follows: